 Elsewhere, Rodrigo Cortes amps the drama by introducing things such as a snake inside the coffin during which Ryan Reynolds nearly sets himself on fire, bombing of the area causing the coffin to start filling with sand and the deadline introduced by the abductor who demands that Reynolds make a video for broadcast of him sawing off his own finger.
 After a slow build-up, Rodrigo Cortes does a more than admirable job of sustaining the tension right up until the end of the film and its final dark sting.
 As such, Buried can only be commended for keeping to the essential purity of its premise.

 Rodrigo Cortes subsequently went onto direct/write the fine psychic investigators films Red Lights (2012) and the Young Adult horror Down a Dark Hall (2018).
 He also wrote the script for the haunted house film Emergo/Apartment 413 (2011) and produce the thriller Grand Piano (2013).
-Screenwriter Chris Sparling subsequently went on to write the scripts for ATM (2012), Gus Van Sant’s The Sea of Trees (2015), the Young Adult horror Down a Dark Hall (2018) and the disaster movie Greenland (2020), plus to direct the impressive psychic powers/possession Found Footage film The Atticus Institute (2015).
+Screenwriter Chris Sparling subsequently went on to write the scripts for ATM (2012), Gus Van Sant’s The Sea of Trees (2015), the Young Adult horror Down a Dark Hall (2018), the disaster movie Greenland (2020) and the home invasion film Intrusion (2021), plus to direct the impressive psychic powers/possession Found Footage film The Atticus Institute (2015).